darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Actions in the "views" section can only be executed from the specified darktable view.
 As with global actions, most do not have specific _elements_ as they are used to perform one-off operations.

-For example, the predefined shortcut `ctrl + b` triggers the action `views/darktable/guide lines/toggle`, which toggles guide lines in the darktable view.
+For example, the predefined shortcut `ctrl + b` triggers the action `views/darkroom/guide lines/toggle`, which toggles guide lines in the darktable view.
+It has an `effect` setting which allows you to directly simulate a right-click on the button, which in this case opens the guide lines configuration popup.

 ## actions on modules